top of page

 About me

-My work aims to advance understanding and modeling of ecosystem and soil resilience to land-use change and management, climate change, and altered disturbance regimes.
+My background in science includes work to advance understanding and modeling of ecosystem and soil resilience to land-use change and management, climate change, and altered disturbance regimes.

-I like to plan, manage, and implement basic and applied science projects that combine experimental and observational data with advanced statistical analysis, machine learning, and synthesis tools.
+I planned, managed, and implemented basic and applied science projects that combine experimental and observational data with advanced statistical analysis, machine learning, and synthesis tools.

-I am broadly interested in linking my experience with carbon and nutrient cycles with natural climate solutions and hope to keep expanding the scope and impact of my work on climate change.
+I have linked my experience with carbon and nutrient cycles with natural-based solutions to expand the scope and impact of my work on climate change, now at WWF.

 Research is pure teamwork!